teach-afp/www/input/lecture2.md

 ## Rendering a shape to ASCII-art

-* A very interesting *run function*
+* A very interesting *run function*!
-* It introduces the concept of windows
+* It introduces the concept of windows.
   ```haskell
   defaultWindow :: Window
   defaultWindow = Window